TABLE OF CONTENTS

 Two marijuana bills; SB1312 and HB1312 were initiated by Senator Pizzo and House Representative Jenne respectively.
 This bill is strictly for marijuana decriminalization.
 The bill provides less criminal penalties for the possession or distribution of specific amounts of marijuana concentrate or THC dosage in edibles and cannabis products.

 Senator Bracy who is a democrat initiated SB1298, which is a bill specifically for the adult constitutional right to use marijuana.
 The legislation jointly proposed the initiation of Section 28, Article 1 of the Florida constitution; establishing the rights of individuals over a specific age to possess, consume and grow marijuana.
-Discover more about the pending marijuana bills in Florida by visiting the Cannabis Training University.
+Discover more about the pending marijuana bills in Florida by visiting the Cannabis Training University's blog.